ddopson/underscore-cli/README.md

 ### Templates as first class NPM modules - ie, real stack traces

 When using the 'template' command, we go to great length to provide a fully debuggable experience.
-We have a custom version of the template compilation code (templates are compiled to JS and then evaluated) that ensures a 1:1 mapping between line numbers in the original *.template file and line numbers in the generated JS code.
+We have a custom version of the template compilation code (templates are compiled to JavaScript and then evaluated) that ensures a 1:1 mapping between line numbers in the original *.template file and line numbers in the generated JavaScript code.
 This code is then loaded as if it were a real Node.js module (literally, using a require() statement).
 This means that should anything go wrong, the resulting stack traces and sytax exceptions will have correct line numbers from the original template file.

 ### Expressions auto-return the last value